suent/Carpenter.AzurePipelines/docs/configuration.md

 If true, a GitHub release is created during the Production Finalize.
 This value is set by the `addGitHubReleaseOnProd` parameter.
 The default value is **false**.

+## PipelineBot

+The PipelineBot is automation that manages the pipeline and its outside connections.

+### Carpenter.PipelineBot

+The GitHub username for the pipeline bot.

+### Carpenter.PipelineBot.Email

+The email address of the pipeline bot.

+### Carpenter.PipelineBot.Name

+The name of the pipeline bot.

+### PipelineBot-GitHub-PAT

+The GitHub personal access token for the pipeline bot.
+This value should be supplied to the pipeline as a secret variable through a Variable group or through an Azure key vault.

+This token is used by the following jobs/steps:
+* AddGitTags
+* DeployNuGet (when target is github.com)
+* IncrementVersion
+* PublishBranch